shweta-sharma0/Structure-Aware-Medical-Image-Fusion-via-Mean-Curvature-Enhancement-in-the-Contourlet-Domain/README.md

 1. Contourlet Decomposition: Images are decomposed into low-frequency (approximation) and high-frequency (detail) components using a multiscale Laplacian-like method.
 2. Fusion Strategy:
    - Low-frequency components are fused using a weighted average.
+   - The highest-frequency layer (Layer 3) is further enhanced using a mean curvature filter to sharpen anatomical edges.
    - High-frequency components are fused using a max-absolute selection rule.
-   - The highest-frequency layer is further enhanced using a mean curvature flow filter to sharpen anatomical edges.
 3. Image Reconstruction: The fused image is reconstructed from the combined low- and high-frequency layers.
 4. Output: The final fused image is displayed and saved.